slack-ruby/slack-ruby-client/UPGRADING.md

 Upgrading Slack-Ruby-Client
 ===========================

+### Upgrading to >= 0.15.0

+As of 0.15.0, `activesupport` is no longer required.
+Add `gem 'activesupport'` to your Gemfile if you required ActiveSupport via this library.

+See [#325](https://github.com/slack-ruby/slack-ruby-client/pull/325) for more information.

 ### Upgrading to >= 0.14.0

 If you are using async-websocket, lock down its version to 0.8.0 as newer versions are currently incompatible.